Supporting and nurturing the whole child.

 Honouring the whole child

 What sparks a child’s wonder and curiosity?
 This is where we draw from when constructing our learning cycles, because it is in the inquiry that truly valuable learning takes place.
-Students engage when their curiosity is sparked and they are feeling excited about the quest of learning.
+Children engage when their curiosity is sparked and they are feeling excited about the quest of learning.

-What we really want is for students to think for themselves, to develop critical reasoning.
+What we really want is for children to think for themselves, to develop critical reasoning.
 Research continues to show that academic success is often indicative of children merely knowing how to ‘do school’ rather than being a marker for future success.
-We recognise that self-knowledge and expression, and interpersonal skills are increasingly valuable in a time of unprecedented technological advancement, and our curriculum and pedagogy are designed to help students develop these skills.
+We recognise that self-knowledge and expression, and interpersonal skills are increasingly valuable in a time of unprecedented technological advancement, and our curriculum and pedagogy are designed to help children develop these skills.